< Browse to Previous Essay | Browse to Next Essay >

 After Frank's dramatic death, Belle kept her House seat for five more years, serving a total of 16 in all -- eight regular and special sessions during which she also managed the family's 100 acres of apple orchards.

 Secretary of State Belle Reeves

-When Secretary of State Ernest Hutchinson (1864-1938) died suddenly in February 1938, Governor Martin named the 63-year-old Reeves to the office, making her the first woman ever to serve in a statewide office in Washington.
-She won two terms as secretary of state; in 1944 she led the Democratic ticket and received the largest vote ever cast for state public office.
+When Secretary of State Ernest Hutchinson (1864-1938) died suddenly in February 1938, Governor Martin named the 63-year-old Reeves to the office, making her the second woman to serve in a statewide office in Washington -- Josephine Preston (1873-1958) was the first, winning election as Superintendent of Public Instruction in 1912.
+Reeves went on to win two terms as secretary of state; in 1944 she led the Democratic ticket and received the largest vote ever cast for state public office.
 Another "gender first," which made national headlines, was when she took the reins of the state as acting governor when both the governor and the lieutenant governor were outside of the state.